ForestMint/get_started_with_K8s/README.md

-☸️ A simple training to run a K8s custer
+# ☸️ A simple training to run a K8s custer

-## 📋Prerequisites (for Linux Ubuntu 24.04 system)
+## 📋 Prerequisites (for Linux Ubuntu 24.04 system)

 - deactivate the 'Secure Boot' option for your machine in the BIOS